BC Juventus: 2020–2021 season

 Juventus quickly became one of the better teams of the LKL of the 2020–2021 season.
-Under coach Urbonas, and led by their 3x3 championship, in particular Skučas, winning team, Crawford, the returning Mindaugas Kupšas and former Rytas player Martynas Gecevičius, and late season signing Vaidas Kariniauskas, Juventus shocked everyone by destroying Rytas in the King Mindaugas Cup, winning both at home 89:87 and away 105:78, getting sweet revenge from the previous season's controversial losses.
+Under coach Urbonas, and led by their 3x3 championship, in particular Skučas, winning team, Crawford, the returning Mindaugas Kupšas and former Rytas player Martynas Gecevičius, and late season signing Vaidas Kariniauskas, Juventus shocked everyone by defeating Rytas in the King Mindaugas Cup, winning both at home 89:87 and away 105:78, getting sweet revenge from the previous season's controversial losses.
 Juventus, having lost in the semifinals to Lietkabelis, won the KMT bronze medals by defeating BC Neptūnas.
 Juventus also participated in FIBA 3x3 tournaments during the season, having much success and becoming one of the best teams in the world.
 In the LKL, Juventus managed to reach the LKL semifinals with a win over CBet Prienai 2–0 in the quarterfinals.
 Juventus lost 0–3 to BC Žalgiris in the semifinals.
-Facing Eurocup team BC Lietkabelis in the bronze medal series, Juventus took the series to the limit, but lost the deciding game 63:84 in Panevėžys, and lost the series 2–3.
+Facing EuroCup team BC Lietkabelis in the bronze medal series, Juventus took the series to the limit, but lost the deciding game 63:84 in Panevėžys, and lost the series 2–3.
 Juventus finished the LKL season 4th.

+2021–2022 season

 Success in the 2020–2021 season resulted in Juventus earning a bid in the 2021–22 Basketball Champions League qualification.
 While Juventus lost Kariniauskas and Skučas during the off-season, much of the previous season team remained.
 Juventus signed Tomas Lekūnas to replace Skučas.
 At point guard, Juventus signed Patrick Miller to replace Kariniauskas at point guard.
 Juventus also signed Rokas Gustys and Norbertas Giga to strengthen the team.
 In the Basketball Champions League qualification, Juventus managed to reach the final stage, by beating the Kapfenberg Bulls 90:68 in the quarterfinals, and multiple time German champions and past EuroLeague participant Brose Bamberg 83:79 in the semifinals, thanks to strong play from Miller.
 In the finals, Juventus lost to Kalev/Cramo 81:86 in the finals, not qualifying for the Basketball Champions League regular season.
 In the LKL, Juventus started strong, thanks to strong play from Miller, fighting for the third spot in the standings, including a memorable 111:89 win over BC Rytas in Vilnius.
 By the start of 2022, Juventus started struggling.
 Adreian Payne, the heavily hyped signing at center to replace the departed Kupšas, arrived not ready to play, had multiple conflicts with coach Urbonas and left the team in February.
 It would turn out to be his final team.
 The team started falling apart – injuries, losses in the LKL, a shock exit against BC Šiauliai in the King Mindaugas Cup quarterfinals, even some fan protests, resulted in head coach Žydrūnas Urbonas resigning in April.
 Juventus, left with the assistant Nedas Pacevičius at the helm, finished the LKL regular season in 6th place.
-In the LKL quarterfinals, Juventus faced, and lost to BC Lietkabelis, who swept Juventus 3:0 in the series, an anti-climatic end to the season.
+In the LKL quarterfinals, Juventus faced and lost to BC Lietkabelis, who swept Juventus 3:0 in the series, an anti-climatic end to the season.